Kerecis produces it’s medical device classified fish skin grafts from Atlantic cod fish skin.

 Kerecis fish skin is used to support tissue regeneration in surgical, traumatic, chronic and acute wound applications, including burns.

-Kerecis fish skin is the only the only approved manufacturer of fish skin-based medical devices for tissue regeneration in the world.
+Kerecis fish skin is the only approved manufacturer of fish skin-based medical devices for tissue regeneration in the world.

 Kerecis medical device products are authorized for sale in the United States, Europe, South-America, Asia and several other jurisdictions.
 Thousands of patients are treated annually with the Kerecis technology.